 Comprehensive and quality training is important for franchisees.
 Training from your franchisor fosters an environment in which you feel supported and equipped with the tools you need to succeed.
-It also helps maintains standards across a network so that customers receive the best possible product or service.
+It also helps maintain standards across a network so that customers receive the best possible product or service.
 This is a win/win for franchisors and their franchisees.
-Training should be emphasised right throughout the franchising relationship, from a purchase up until the franchise relationship ends.
+Training should be emphasised right throughout the franchising relationship, from purchase up until the franchise relationship ends.
 This article will discuss what kind of training from your franchisor you should receive.

 Training From Your Franchisor to Ask for Before Signing the Contract

 When you receive a copy of your proposed franchise agreement, you should have a look at what it says about training.
 The contract should contain terms around both initial and ongoing training.

 Initial training from your franchisor occurs before you open up your business to customers.
 It can take place at the franchisor’s offices or even at the premises of another franchisee.
 Ideally, you should also ask the franchisor to provide you with on-the-ground training after your franchise opens.

 Before signing your franchise agreement, you should also make sure that there are clear obligations on the franchisor to provide you with regular training throughout the term of your franchise.
 Franchise contracts are often drafted in a way that provides franchisors with significant discretion around how much ongoing training they are required to offer, if any.
 You should ask to include a requirement that the franchisor must provide you with training if: